-Derby to name preferred bidder 'shortly'
+'Lack of progress threatens Rams future'

-Derby County: Administrators say name of preferred bidder will be confirmed 'shortly'
+Derby County: EFL says 'lack of progress' in naming preferred bidder threatens future

 Last updated on .From the section Derby

-Derby County's administrators hope to name a preferred bidder for the Championship club "shortly".
+Administrators Quantuma have said they hope to name a preferred bidder for the Rams "shortly".

-Quantuma have been looking for new owners since the Rams were placed into administration last September.

-The English Football League is seeking an "urgent" update about funding for the rest of the season.

-The administrators say they are "currently considering bids for the club, following deadlines set for offers at the end of last week".
+They say they are "considering bids for the club, following deadlines set for offers at the end of last week".

-Their statement continued: "Further requests for clarity from prospective purchasers have been sought and we hope to be able to name the preferred bidder shortly.
+However, the English Football League remains "deeply concerned" at the lack of "substantial progress" having originally asked for clarification by the beginning of February before agreeing to defer the deadline for a month to give Quantuma more time to search for new owners.

+An EFL statement said: "Despite requesting an update almost 48 hours ago, there has been no communication from the administrators with correspondence and calls from the EFL going unanswered.

 In December, Derby manager Wayne Rooney said he hoped the preferred bidder would be confirmed "by Christmas".